Server on Kubernetes

 The appropriate SAS Enterprise Session Monitor Server on Kubernetes installation media can be obtained from the kubernetes folder in the release folder on the Boemska Downloads site or by contacting SAS Technical Support.

-2. Update line 9 on esm-server-ingress.yaml replacing the text ESM_SERVICE_HOST with the Fully Qualified Domain Name of your deployment, for example: sas.viya.example.com
+with the Fully Qualified Domain Name of your deployment, for example:sas.viya.example.com

 kubectl apply -f esm-secret.yaml -n <NAMESPACE>